Mismatched Data Types

 Problematic Field Names

 My web programmers are complaining about my field names in FileMaker Pro, and that I keep changing them.
 What should I consider when naming fields?

 Also be sure to check the restrictions of various SQL databases in your organization.
-In the case that you need to interoperate with them, you might need to have your field names conform to stricter naming standards.
+If you need to interoperate with them, your field names might have to conform to stricter naming standards.

 You'll be safe if you never use spaces or special characters and start each field with a letter of the alphabet or an underscore.

 My field validation seems to have gone haywire.
 I defined a field that now simply throws up one error message after another.
 What's the problem?

 At the end of the day, field validation is only a helpful bank of sandbags against the storm of human interaction your database will suffer.
 And as in all aspects of your database, the first and worst human in the mix is the developer.
 Just as with any programming logic, carefully test your validation conditions.
 FileMaker Pro can't totally prevent you from illogically conflicting restrictions.
 For example, if you set a field to be unique and nonempty but also prohibit modification in the auto-entry options, the first record you create will trap your system in an irresolvable conflict.

 It's a good idea to leave the Allow User to Override During Data Entry option enabled while you're building a solution and turn it off only when you have completely tested the field in question.

 I am getting find errors returned for valid requests.
 What has happened?
 What should I do?